-Want to take the guesswork out of finding the best Tuscan food and wine?
+Want to take the guesswork out of finding the best Florence foods and wines?
 Taste some fine Chianti, try the famous lampredotto (see below), learn how to bake cantuccini (Italian cookies) and find out where to get the best bistecca fiorentina (see below) on our Other Side of Florence Food Tour!

 Meat eaters will find their holy grail in Florence and in the city’s prized dish, the bistecca fiorentina.
 The cows that provide the meat for these steaks come from an old breed found only in Tuscany, the Chianina.
-In restaurants, the steaks themselves are priced by weight and tend to be rather huge, so are best split between a group or a couple.
+Restaurants sell the steaks by price and weight.
+They tend to be rather huge, so are best split between a group or a couple.
 Fiorentina is always on the bone, and these steaks are grilled over a fire until they are perfectly cooked, which means they are still pink inside—if you do not like rare meat, it is best not to try this dish.
-These wonderful steaks are extremely flavorful and will have you remembering Florence as the city where you ate the best steak in your life.
-Tip!
-You’ll learn all about bistecca fiorentina on our Florence food tour!
+These wonderful steaks are extremely flavorful and will probably be the best in your life!
+Tip: you’ll learn all about bistecca fiorentina on one of our Florence food tours!

-To try all the local cheese and meats that you can, sit down for a glass of Tuscan wine like Chianti Classico and order a tagliere at most any local enoteca.
-Tagliere literally means “cutting board,” and that’s because a cutting board is usually how this appetizer is served, with all the meats and cheeses arranged to please on top.
-The tagliere is also a great dish to try in Florence at several different places because each will have its favorite cheeses and cured meats that it serves, and so you’ll be able to taste a wide variety in a short time.
+Trying all the local cheese and meats that you can is mandatory.
+Sit down for a glass of Tuscan wine like Chianti Classico and order a tagliere at most any local enoteca.
+Tagliere literally means “cutting board,” and that’s because a cutting board is usually how this appetizer is served.
+All the meats and cheeses are placed on its top.
+The tagliere is also a great dish to try in Florence at several different places because each will have its favorite cheeses and cured meats that it serves.
+You’ll be able to taste a wide and delicious variety in a short time!
 Particularly Florentine additions to the tagliere are lardo di colonnata (cured strips of pork fat) and crostini with liver pâté, or fegato.

-Panzanella is a bread salad that is the answer to Italy’s summer heat.
-It is filling, fresh and cool and can be made with the vegetables peaking in season, which most often in the summer means tomatoes.
+Among all the delicious Florence foods to try, Panzanella is the one that makes everyone happy.
+It’s a bread salad that is the answer to Italy’s summer heat.
+It is filling, fresh and cool and can be made with the vegetables peaking in season.
+In the summer this means most often tomatoes and onions.
 Old bread is the basis for this dish, and is one of the reasons why it has remained a Tuscan favorite through the centuries.
 Most restaurants serve their own version of panzanella.
-The wintertime equivalent of panzanella is a soup called ribollita, which is also served with old bread, and is thick with cannellini beans and kale.
+The wintertime equivalent of panzanella is the ribollita, a soup which also includes the use of old bread, and is thick with cannellini beans and kale.

 Nothing says Florence like lampredotto, or cow stomach.
-Lampredotto is Florence’s version of street food, and is usually served as a panino between two pieces of crusty bread accented with salsa verde, a parsley-based green sauce.
-If that doesn’t sound immediately appealing, know that in Florence lampredotto is simmered for hours so that it is infused with flavor.
-Another thing it has going for it is that it’s a hearty and healthy lunch that dates back to the Renaissance.
-Find a lampredottai on a street corner and order it like the local Florentines, or eat it at a restaurant where it is served with plenty of bread for soaking up the sauce.
+It is Florence’s version of street food, usually served as a panino.
+Two slices of crusty bread accented with salsa verde, a parsley-based green sauce.
+If that doesn’t sound appealing, keep in mind that lampredotto is simmered for hours so that it is infused with flavor.
+It’s a hearty and healthy lunch that dates back to the Renaissance!
+Find a lampredottaio on a street corner and order it like the local Florentines!
+If you rather be comfortable, eat it at a restaurant with plenty of bread for soaking up the sauce.
 Tip!
 You’ll get to try lampredotto on our Florence food tour!

-A specialty of the Tuscan countryside, pici is a thick and hearty type of pasta made with flour instead of semolina.
-The noodles are typically hand rolled and resemble a kind of inflated spaghetti.
-As for what you put on your pici, the most simple tomato sauce will often do and will bring out the taste of both the pasta and the sauce perfectly.
-Though of course, pici can be topped with anything, such as a hearty ragu made with game like wild boar—just another specialty of Tuscany!
+A specialty of the countryside, pici is a thick and hearty type of pasta made with flour instead of semolina.
+The noodles are typically hand-rolled and resemble a kind of inflated spaghetti.
+As for what you put on your pici, often the most simple tomato sauce is the best choice.
+Though, you can top pici with anything, such as a hearty ragu made with wild boar—just another specialty of Tuscany!